kartikjindal/kartikjindal/README.md

 - 👋 Hi, I’m @kartikjindal
-- 👀 I’m interested in DSA stuffs
+- 👀 I’m interested in DSA stuffs and currently working on web development
-- 🌱 I’m currently learning DSA
 - 📫 How to reach me https://www.linkedin.com/in/kartik--jindal/

 <!---